jnccd/music-player/README.md

 If something doesnt work (which is likely given that I only tested this on like 2 computers) contact me on discord: ╲⎝⧹Niklas⧸⎠╱#7787
 # Installing the Browser Extension
-After unzipping the downloaded file you will find a folder named "Chrome¦Opera Extension" just drag and drop it on your browsers extension tab.
+After unzipping the downloaded file you will find a folder named "Browser Extension" in "XNA-MusicPlayer/MusicPlayer/MusicPlayer/" just drag and drop it on your browsers extension tab.